visol/TYPO3-mw_keywordlist/ReadMe.md

 ## NOTE

-This upgrade for TYPO3 8.7 compatibility is to be considered as untested und works for my clients purposes.
+This upgrade for TYPO3 8.7 compatibility is to be considered as untested and works for my clients purposes.
 No further tests conducted.